Leina33/Instagram/README.md

 # NAME : INSTAGRAM

 ## DESCRIPTION

-.Instragram is an application that enables users to post their post and can be followed by other users.Their post can be shared ,commented and liked others.
+ Instragram is an application that enables users to post their post and can be followed by other users.Their post can be shared ,commented and liked others.

 ## AUTHOR